 (1) Project based funding transferred from the Province to the ITA annually through a Federal agreement.
-In 2016/17, ITA received additional one-time funding to address key strategic priorities that arose during the fiscal year.
 Project based funding for 17/18 is consistent with the base funding received in 16/17.
 Funding amounts for 2018/19 onwards are unknown at the time of Service Plan drafting but are expected to remain at levels consistent with previous years.

-(2) The investment includes the capital grants to the School Districts in support of YTCEP, as well as project based funding.

-(3) Approval for ITA to run a deficit was obtained from the Minister of Finance and the Minister of JTST to support the YTCEP
+(2) The investment includes the capital grants to the School Districts in support of YTCEP, as well as project based funding (3) Approval for ITA to run a deficit was obtained from the Minister of Finance and the Minister of JTST to support the YTCEP in 2016/17

-Key Forecast Assumptions
+Key Forecast Assumptions, Risks and Sensitivities